 Bit(s) Name Description 0 Start Bit Indicates start of transfer.
 Always 1.
 1-3 Request Type Indicates which type of bus request is being performed.
 See table 5-8 for the encoding of this field.
 4-6 Request Speed The speed at which the PHY will be sending the packet for this request.
 This field has the same encoding as the speed code from the first symbol of the receive packet.
 See table 5-9 for the encoding of this field.
-This field can be expanded to support data rates higher than 400 Mbps/s in the future.
 7 Stop Bit Indicates end of transfer.
 Always 0.